dario-digregorio/flutter_github_actions/README.md

             tag: ${{ github.ref }}
             generateReleaseNotes: true
     ```
     This workflow will be triggered whenever a new tag with the format `release/*` is pushed to the repository.
-It will create a new release with the tag name and the generated release notes.
-We use the `release-action` to create the release.
-The action will generate the release notes based on the commit messages since the last tag.
+The action will create a new release with the tag name and generate the release notes based on the commit messages and merged branches since the last tag.
 3. We are not done yet.
 Triggering the tag workflow won't trigger the release workflow yet.
 This is because of a restriction of GitHub.
 Follow this [guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to create a token with the `repo` scope.
 Add the token as a secret in your repository with the name `PAT`.
 Now we need to add the token to the `checkout` action in the `tag.yml` file:
     ```yaml
       # Remove from here